avaframe/AvaFrame/docs/moduleAna1Tests.rst

 Similarity solution
 ====================

-The similarity solution is one of the few cases where a semi-analytic solution can be derived for solving the depth integrated equations.
+The similarity solution is one of the few cases where a semi-analytic solution can be derived for solving the thickness integrated equations.
 It is a useful test case for validating simulation results coming from the dense flow avalanche computational module.
 This semi-analytic solution can be derived under very strict conditions and making one major assumption on the shape